val-iisc/sketch-parse/README.md

 # Requirements

-This code was developed and tested on an Ubuntu 14.04 machine with pyTorch (v0.1.12).
+This code was developed and tested on an Ubuntu 14.04 machine with python 2.7 and pyTorch (v0.1.12).
 We used an NVIDIA TITAN X for training and evaluating our model.

 #### If you use this work, please cite the paper: